 Tuesday: Two people RSVP no.

 Wednesday: You forget to cancel the meeting, even though everyone has to reschedule.
 Your coworkers find out the hard way.

 In this case, even though a meeting is on the schedule it would help everyone in your office to understand if a meeting is likely to still happen.
 With Robin, you have an opportunity to check in (or delete) the meeting shortly before it starts, thanks to in-app reminders and room display cues.

 How it works

 The default confirmation window is 2 hours.
-You can customize the confirmation window for your organization under Manage > Organization > Event Customizations.
-Set a window that works best for your team, with a setting range from 10 minutes to 12 hours.
+Admins can customize the confirmation window for your organization (Manage > Organization > Event Customizations).
+Set a window that works best for your team, with a setting ranging from 10 minutes to 12 hours.

 Checking in via email

 If you've enabled the "unconfirmed event" email notification setting under your user settings, you'll receive an email reminder for any upcoming unconfirmed events.
 It'll look something like this: